On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Introduction

-We say the holonomy of $\mathcal{F}$ along $c$ is said to be \textit{linearizable} (resp. \textit{non-linearizable}) if the corresponding map $h_{\mathcal{F}}(\gamma)$ is linearizable (resp. non-linearizable) at $0$, where $\gamma:=\langle c \rangle \in \pi_{1}(Y, p)$.
-Also, say the holonomy is said to be \textit{rationally} (resp. \textit{irrationally}) \textit{indifferent} if the fixed point $0$ of $h_{\mathcal{F}}(\gamma)$ is rationally (resp. irrationally) indifferent.
+We say the holonomy of $\mathcal{F}$ along $c$ is \textit{linearizable} (resp. \textit{non-linearizable}) if the corresponding map $h_{\mathcal{F}}(\gamma)$ is linearizable (resp. non-linearizable) at $0$, where $\gamma:=\langle c \rangle \in \pi_{1}(Y, p)$.
+Also, the holonomy is said to be \textit{rationally} (resp. \textit{irrationally}) \textit{indifferent} if the fixed point $0$ of $h_{\mathcal{F}}(\gamma)$ is rationally (resp. irrationally) indifferent.
 See \S 2 for the definitions.
-Note that, these properties of $h_{\mathcal{F}}(\gamma)$ are invariant under conjugation on $\text{Diff}(\mathbb{C},0)$, so that the definitions do not depend on the choice of transversals.
+Note that, these properties of $h_{\mathcal{F}}(\gamma)$ are invariant under conjugation in $\text{Diff}(\mathbb{C},0)$, so that the definitions do not depend on the choice of transversals.
 The main result is the following.

 \begin{theorem} Let $X$ be a complex surface and $Y$ be an elliptic curve embedded in $X$.
 Assume that there exist a non-singular holomorphic foliation $\mathcal{F}$ with $Y$ as a compact leaf, defined on a neighborhood of $Y$ in $X$, and a closed curve $c$ in $Y$ along which the holonomy of $\mathcal{F}$ is irrationally indifferent and non-linearizable.
+Then, $(Y,X)$ is of type ($\gamma$). \end{theorem}

+In order to show that the pair $(Y, X)$ as in Theorem \ref{thm_maincor} is of type ($\gamma$) by contradiction, we need to compare the foliation $\mathcal{F}$ with the foliation $\mathcal{G}$ as in the definition of type $(\beta)$ above in some sense.
+Such type of arguments can be regarded as an analytic variant of the argument in \cite[\S 4]{LTT}, in which the formal comparison of two (formal) foliations are investigated.
+To prove Theorem \ref{thm_maincor}, it is necessary to discuss not only such formal arguments but also some arguments on analytic foliations.
+In this paper, we address the problem from the perspective of complex dynamics.
+Our approach is based on the theory of hedgehogs, due to P\'{e}rez-Marco.

-Then, $(Y,X)$ is of type ($\gamma$). \end{theorem} This result includes Ueda's example, see \S 3.3.2.
+This result includes Ueda's example, see \S 3.3.2.
 Ueda used the small cycle property to show that it is of type $(\gamma)$.
-Compare with this, we will use a complete invariant set around irrationally indifferent fixed point $0$, the so-called \textit{hedgehog}, which was introduced by P\'{e}rez-Marco \cite{P4}.
+Comparing with this, we will use a complete invariant set around irrationally indifferent fixed point $0$, the so-called \textit{hedgehog}, which was introduced by P\'{e}rez-Marco \cite{P4}.
+This result also includes the example of \cite[\S 5.4]{GS} as the case IV in our classification in \S 3.1.
+Our strategy of the proof of Theorem \ref{thm_maincor} gives a geometric interpretation for the arguments in \cite[\S 5.4]{GS}.